-- Exhibits and contacts at conferences and other events; - Counseling services from contracted, specialized treatment providers and DPG's 24/7 confidential helpline, 1-800-NEXT-STEP; and - A voluntary casino Self-Exclusion program, whereby patrons can choose to exclude themselves from Arizona Class III gaming casinos for a period of one, five, or ten years.
+- Exhibits and contacts at conferences and other events; - Counseling services from contracted, specialized treatment providers and DPG's 24/7 confidential helpline, 1-800-NEXT-STEP; and - A voluntary Self-Exclusion program, whereby patrons can choose to exclude themselves from Arizona Class III gaming casinos and/or EWFS for a period of one, five, or ten years.

-Over \$1.1 million spent in problem gambling treatment during FY2022.
+Over \$1.2 million spent in problem gambling treatment during FY2023.